gentaiscool/indonesian-nlp/README.md

 ### Position / Survey
 - <b>Aji, et al. (2022)</b> <i>One Country, 700+ Languages: NLP Challenges for Underrepresented Languages and Dialects in Indonesia</i>.
 ACL <a href="https://aclanthology.org/2022.acl-long.500.pdf">[Paper]</a>

+## 🧪 Collaborative Project
+IndoNLP is collecting new datasets at https://github.com/IndoNLP/nusantara-datasets.
+They will open the submission starting June 11, 2022.
+Check the guidelines to find out how to contribute.